10 Ways To Customize A Fingerboard

 1.Paint Deck: Get a piece of sand paper or a finger nail file and lightly scratch off the paint on the fingerboard deck.
 After the deck is smooth and the old paint or image is removed, use acrylic paint to create a new image.

 2.Reshape Deck: A plastic finger skateboard can be reshaped using finger pressure.
-First remove the grip tape then lightly bend the deck making the plastic soft.
+First remove the grip tape then lightly bend the deck making the soft plastic.
 Using your fingers bend and shape the board to create higher kicks and curves.

 3. Custom Grip Tape: Customizing the griptape on a finger board is easy.Draw a design on the paper side of the griptape.
 Cut out the design arranging different colors to form different patterns.

 4.Paint the Trucks: Take the top and bottom trucks apart, lightly sand them.
 Carefully paint all parts of the truck except for the threaded portion where the wheels attach.
 Give the trucks a few days to dry.